COVID-19 | SARS-CoV-2

 What is long COVID?

 Some people who have been infected with the virus that causes COVID-19 can experience long-term effects from their infection.
-This is known as post-COVID conditions (PCC) or long COVID.
+These are known as post-COVID conditions (PCC) or long COVID.
 PCC can include a wide range of ongoing health problems that can last weeks, months or years.

 Learn more about long COVID/PCC.